coldinke/exercises/Python/backend/rabbitMQ/README.md

 We've already created a fanout exchange and a queue.
 Now we need to tell the exchange to send messages to our queue.
 That **relationship** betweent exchange and a queue is called a binding.

+### Direct exchange

+we will use a `direct` exchange instead.
+The routing algorithm behind a `direct` exchange is simple - a message goes to the queue whose `binding key` exactly matches the `routing key` of the message.

 ### Code